WTJEE/mongo-configs/.github/wiki/Installation.md

 ## Embedded library usage (advanced)

-If you are integrating MongoConfigs in a non-Paper environment, add the dependency manually and build the configuration object.
+If you embed MongoConfigs in another JVM application, depend on the `configs-core` module and instantiate `ConfigManagerImpl` yourself.
+The API module only exposes the interfaces.

 ### Maven